gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 	- A diffusion model can be guided to a certain sub-distribution during sampling.
 This can  be done using the following methods: Classifier, Gradient or Gradient-Free
 - Finetune on unnatural amino acids
-	- After the all-atom model is created and trained we can fine-tune the model further on unnatural amino acids
+	- After the all-atom model is created and trained we can fine-tune the model further on unnatural amino acids **What to compare**
+- Protein validity
+	- Are generated molecules in fact proteins
+- Atom distribution
+	- How well do we capture the training atom distribution with the generated proteins
+- Structural validity
+	- Check if the generated proteins are structurally valid using AF2
+- Diversity
+	- How diverse or similar are the generated proteins compared to the training data **Datasets**
+- Protein Data Bank (PDB)
+- …

 ### Research question
 ### Experiments
+**Which architecture to use for **

-**Testing multiple stages of protein length**
+**Testing multiple subsets of protein length**
 Train multiple models were we compare how well the architecture can handle different protein lengths.

-****
+Note that each model should have the same amount of training data for a fair comparison.
+We compare on protein validity, atom distribution, structural validity and diversity

+**To augment or not to augment?**
+Train two models where one is trained with data augmentation using restricted randomized SMILES ordering and the other is not.
+We compare on protein validity, atom distribution, structural validity and diversity.

 # Scenario 3
 *Explore different model architectures to find which works best with long sequence lengths (i.e. mamba, hyena, etc.)*